bgord/knowledge/postgresql.md

 json_to_recordset - builds a "table" with predefined typed columns from an array, and joins it with the main table (reports in the case above)

 ---

+**What's an upsert?**

+If a row with given constraints exists - update it, if it doesn't - insert a new one.

+In psql: `INSERT ...
+ON CONFLICT UPDATE`

+---